 Head to Head Comparison of Sole Proprietorship vs LLC (Infographics)

-Below are the top 9 difference between Sole Proprietorship vs LLC:
+Below are the top 9 difference between Sole Proprietorship and LLC:

 Key Differences Between Sole Proprietorship vs LLC

-Let us discuss some of the major key differences between Sole Proprietorship vs LLC
+Let us discuss some of the major key differences between Sole Proprietorship and LLC

 - In Sole proprietorship, there is only one owner.
 No other business or person can involve in the sole proprietorship.
 In LLC the no of owners can be infinite.
 These owners can be anyone or any corporation or foreign entity.
 It can be formed in a hybrid way of incorporation and business.
 LCC can hire managers to run the business.
 In simple terms, LLC is just an extension of sole proprietorship where no members are more than one.

 - A sole proprietorship has full control over the business.
 You are the complete owner so all the decision is dependent on the person.
 There are no rules to be followed in terms of taking and decisions or implementing new changes.
 How to use the available assets and the resources is completely based on the person’s will.
 LLC has multiple owners so decisions need to take accordingly.
 Along with this LLC can hire a third party for further work.
 For managing resources in LLC, everyone’s concern is taken.

 - 3.As the name suggests LLC is a Limited Liability Company which means one has very limited liabilities.
 Sole proprietorship, on the other hand, has unlimited liability because the owner of the company is only one so in terms of debt and liabilities, he is solely responsible.
 If creditors think that the personal account can easily meet the requirements of all the debt and liabilities of the company, the creditors can do it in sole proprietorship and get a person’s wealth, car, home in meeting the debt requirements through legal format.
 This can never take place in Limited Liability.
 This simply means that if your company is LLC you are protected from all the creditors and lawsuits related to your company.
 A sole proprietorship is wholly responsible for any debt repayments or liabilities or lawsuits.